“PH” as in Phonics – get it? Fun = Phun

 “Ewe, snakes are icky.”
 Screamed one snowflake to my left.
 (Well, I wasn’t thinking snowflake back then since they were simply a weather phenomenon when I was in grade school.)

 The discussion went downhill from there.
 Soon I was writing…

 “I will not talk back to the teacher” 25 times.

-Ironically, write-offs are one technique I took from a strict Catholic school education which helps me to this day.
+Ironically, write-offs are one technique I took from a strict Catholic school education which helps me to this day, whether practicing Internal Kung Fu or doing anything else.
 The art, of course, is in how you apply the technique.
 More on this later.